SlendHer

 By Rebecca Hughes Leave a Comment

 Cutting out sugar has been on the health radar for a few years now, it’s not recent news.
-However, you know it’s not good for you eating all the extra sugar and yet some of you continue to eat it regardless of the health implications.
+However, you know it’s not good for you to eat all the extra sugar and yet some of you continue to eat it regardless of the health implications.
 The empty calories from added sugars in desserts, drinks and sweets can lead to fat gain and spikes in blood glucose levels.

 The goods news is not all sugar is bad for the body.
 The bad news it’s not as easy as you might think giving up those extra sugars you are hooked on.
 The extra good news is once you have useful tips to take action then you can cut out the extra sugars.